mikeinspace/stamps/README.md

 ## STAMPS abide by the following rules:

-- A STAMP must be a numerical asset, for example: [A1997663462583877600]
-- A STAMP can be created from a previously existing numerical asset which was not previously a STAMP.
-This is accomplished by updating the asset to include the `stamp:base64` string in a new transaction.
-- STAMPS cannot be duplicated on the same asset.
-For example, if one asset is a STAMP, then by simply changing the description field to a new base64 string, it will not become a new STAMP.
-However, the new `STAMP:` transaction will be created on the blockchain.
-The new transaction will just not be indexed by the official STAMPS project.
-This is intended to keep them in a one-to-one relationship to the first created STAMP.
 - The image data must be in either jpg, png, gif or webP format and encoded in base64.

 **Recommended Format:**